joaolcorreia/RFM-analysis/README.md

 # RFM-analysis

 RFM analysis is a simple python script (and IPython notebook) to perform RFM analysis from customer purchase history data.
+[Please read the blog post on RFM analysis](https://joaocorreia.io/blog/rfm-analysis-increase-sales-by-segmenting-your-customers.html), it includes instructions on how to make RFM analysis actionable and a ready to use Tableau dashboard.

 ## Usage: